 1. Liability Protection

-In a legal audit, the following issues are covered:
+In a legal audit, we cover the following issues:

 - Is there a business entity?